zobront/audits/reports/alongside.md

 | [G-05] | `takeOwnership()` function checks can be simplified | Gas |  |
 | [I-01] | `deployVault()` function `_indexTokenOwner` argument is misnamed | Informational |  |
 | [I-02] | Try catch can be removed from `fulfillBounty()` | Informational |  |

-Note that, in the process of performing fixes for this audit, the Alongside team decided to pause development of the contracts to think more about the issue raised in M-09.
-As a result, many of the less serious fixes were not made, and will be performed when development restarts in the future.

 # Detailed Findings